mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 The Very Deep Operations (VDO) diving suit is an extremely tough piece of equipment that allows a wearer to descend safely to depths of more than
-1,200 metres.
+1,200 meters.
 Its manipulators are clumsy (providing DM-2 to any physical task checks) but there are few better choices for working outside a vessel in the deep ocean.
 The internal air supply will run for six hours.
 The